ithacaxyz/odyssey-examples/chapter1/eof/README.md

 +-----------------------------------------------------------------------------------------------------------------------------+
 ```

 We can see that contract has 1 container section.
 Container sections are used to store so-called subcontainers — contracts which can be deployed from our contract via `EOFCREATE` opcode.
-In this case out contract has a method deploying `Simple` contract, so we have a single subcontainer.
+In this case our contract has a method deploying `Simple` contract, so we have a single subcontainer.

 We can also see that our immutable `DATA` was placed into the data section.
 Data section is a separate part of bytecode which can store arbitrary immutable data which can be accessed via special `DATALOAD*` opcodes.
 The rest of the data section is contract metadata.